HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Related Works

 \section{Related Works}

-In this section, we introduce the related works with a focus on Self-Attention and transformer, Time Series Analysis, Hypergraph Neural Network.
-More related works can be found in the following surveys~\cite{wang2023MMPTMSurvey} and paper list~\footnote{\url{https://github.com/Event-AHU/Time_Series_Analysis}}.
+In this section, we introduce the related works with a focus on Self-Attention and Transformer, Time Series Analysis, Hypergraph Neural Network.
+More related works can be found in the following surveys~\cite{wang2023MMPTMSurvey}.